skyformat99/gost/README.md

 $ go get github.com/byte16/gost
 ```

 This will create the gost executable under your `$GOPATH/bin` directory.
-You can move it to a permanent directory under `$PATH`.
+You can move it to a permanent directory under `$PATH` so that you can use it without caring what the `$GOPATH` would be changed to.

 You can also download the gost executable directly from the release page: